foxypool/docs/docs/foxy-proxy/configuration.md

         - `coin`: Required for `useProfitability` and correct block explorer links.
 Possible values are: `BHD`, `BURST`, `DISC`, `LHD`, `XHD`, `HDD`, `AETH`, `BTB`.
         - `excludedAccountIds`: An array of accountIds to exclude when submitting to the upstream.
         - `distributionRatio`: Your preferred distribution ratio (DR) on Foxy-Pools.
 Eg. `'50-50'` or `'100-0'`
+        - `minerPassthrough`: Set to true to pass the miners minerName and capacity through to the upstream.
 - `listenAddr`: a string representation of the address and port the proxy should listen on (**required**)
 - `useMultiplePorts`: set this to `true` when using blago as blago doesn't support regular urls but only an address and a port
 - `webAuth`: Remove this config option to allow any user without authenticating to access the stats